What is it?

 How does it work?

 Disability insurance acts as a replacement for a percentage of your income in the event that you can’t work as a result of an illness or accident.
-The process of obtaining disability insurance begins by determining how much insurance you require.
+The process of obtaining disability insurance in Winnipeg begins by determining how much insurance you require.
 It is commonplace if not mandatory for individuals to insure their homes and their vehicles.
 However, many fail to adequately insure their income.
 People often underestimate the amount they will earn through their working years.
 For example, someone 30 years of age making $70,000/year will make over $3,800,000 prior to retirement assuming a regular cost of living increase.
 Ensuring that one’s future earning potential is properly protected is key in protecting much of what one deems valuable.

 Traditionally, the all-source maximum for one’s disability benefit is 85%.
 This means that all-sources of post-disability income cannot exceed 85% of what one was earning prior to the disability.
 Carefully calculating this figure is key in ensuring the implementation of an efficient disability strategy.
 In addition, there are 3 more crucial variables to define prior to applying for disability coverage: